Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-Turns out this part seems to be the trickiest, especially for beginners.
-The guidelines for stocking an aquarium seem to be hazy at best, with the one inch of fish per gallon rule proving to be not true.
+This part seems to be the trickiest, especially for beginners.
+The guidelines for stocking an aquarium seem to be hazy at best, with the rule of one inch of fish per gallon proving to be not true.
 If you really want to maximize the efficiency of your aquaponic system, you'll want to glance at the following criteria.

 - Choose fish that are size appropriate for your aquarium!
 The goal here is not to torture fish, but instead provide them with a happy and healthy living space.
 The best practice is common sense!
 The fish for a 10-gallon tank is a two-inch minnow, not an eight-inch cichlid!